Jerry Brown vs Meg Whitman

 Meg Whitman proposed that California should move to block the newly signed national healthcare plan because it would deepen the state's budget deficit.[4]

-edit Position on Same-Sex Marriages
+Position on Same-Sex Marriages

 Proposition 8, which was approved by voters in California, denies gay and lesbians couples the right to get married.
 Jerry Brown opposes Proposition 8 and as Attorney General, he refused to defend it when it was challenged in court.